Finiteness of entropy for the homogeneous Boltzmann equation with measure initial condition: Introduction and results

-Here we use no Malliavin calculus, but a recent method introduced in \cite {fp} to prove that stochastic processes with rather irregular coefficients have a density.
-Recently, Debussche-Romito \cite{dr} have considerably improved this method by using Besov spaces, in order to study the regularity of the law of the solution to a $3D$ stochastic Navier-Stokes equation.
-For example, only $1D$ diffusion processes with diffusion coefficient in $C^{1/2+\e}_b(\rr)$ were treated in \cite{fp}, while some quick computations seem to show that diffusion processes in any dimension and with diffusion coefficient in $C^{\e}_b(\rr^d)$ can be studied using the tools of \cite{dr}.
-As we will see, it also perfectly applies to the S.D.E. associated with the homogeneous Boltzmann equation.
+Here we use no Malliavin calculus, but a recent method introduced in \cite{fp} to prove that stochastic processes with rather irregular coefficients have a density.
+Recently, Debussche and Romito \cite{dr} have considerably improved this method by using Besov spaces, in order to study the regularity of the law of the solution to a $3D$ stochastic Navier--Stokes equation.
+For example, only $1D$ diffusion processes with diffusion coefficient in $C^{1/2+\epsilon}_b(\rr)$ were treated in \cite{fp}, while some quick computations seem to show that diffusion processes in any dimension and with diffusion coefficient in $C^{\epsilon}_b(\rr^d)$ can be studied using the tools of \cite{dr}.
+As we will see, it also perfectly applies to the s.d.e. associated with the homogeneous Boltzmann equation.